 But what about less obvious factors?
 Questions like how well behaved are your new neighbors?
 Is it safe to go out at night?
 Is it too noisy or too bright for sleeping?
 There are many items that don't pertain to the unit itself that need to go on your apartment checklist.
 ApartmentGuide walks you through them here.

-There are a few things you need see for yourself in a neighborhood.
+There are a few things you need to see for yourself in a neighborhood.

 What are the kids doing?
 Are they playing outside or hidden away during the summer?
 If you’re a social butterfly, you may prefer neighbors who share your social traits.

 Your property manager or landlord has a financial incentive to get you into the home.
 However, the neighbors are an impartial party.
 Talk with people in the apartment community before you take a tour.
 Ask the cashier at a nearby grocery or convenience store about the complex.
+Check with online sources, like Next Door.
 This will provide you with outside opinions of the neighborhood (and the management).
 If you hear something negative, be sure to ask when it happened.
 It may be old information.

-Crime statistics – Be sure to check out the crime rates in a neighborhood.
+Be sure to check out the crime rates in a neighborhood.
 Look into the registered sex offender list too, which shows where they live, and their previous crimes (especially important if you have children).
-If rent price seems too good to be true, this may be why.
+If the rent price seems too good to be true, this may be why.

 A map may tell you work is only 5 minutes from the apartment you have your eye on.
 However, traffic can add more time to that number.
 Try taking your work commute from your prospective apartment during rush hour.
 How much time does it really take to get to and from work?
 Do a bit of research: are there back roads you can easily take to avoid traffic, and commute quickly?